 - 1. Name three different chemicals that are alcohols.
 Which of these is beverage alcohol, intended for human consumption?
 What is the chemical symbol for beverage alcohol? - 2.
 What is the name of the chemical process by which beverage alcohol is produced naturally?
 What is the name of the process used to produce high-concentration beverage alcohol? - 3.
-Multiple Choice: "Blood alcohol concentration is the number of of alcohol in every 100 milliliters of blood." - A. grams - B. milligrams - C. nanograms - 4.
+Multiple Choice: "Blood alcohol concentration is the number of \\\\\\ of alcohol in every 100 milliliters of blood." - A. grams - B. milligrams - C. nanograms - 4.
 True or False: Pound-for-pound, the average woman contains more water than the average man. - 5.
 What do we mean by the "proof" of an alcoholic beverage? - 6.
 Every chemical that is an "alcohol" contains what three elements? - 7.
 True or False: Most of the alcohol that a person drinks is absorbed into the blood via the small intestine. - 8.
 What is the name of the muscle that controls the passage from the stomach to the lower gastrointestinal tract? - 9.
-True or False: Alcohol can pass directly through the stomach walls and enter the bloodstream.

-- 10. Multiple Choice: A man and a woman who both weigh 160 pounds arrived at a party and started to drink at the same time.
+True or False: Alcohol can pass directly through the stomach walls and enter the bloodstream. - 10.
+Multiple Choice: A man and a woman who both weigh 160 pounds arrived at a party and started to drink at the same time.
 Two hours later, they both have a BAC of 0.10.
-Chances are

-- A. he had more to drink than she did.

-- B. they drank just about the same amount of alcohol.

-- C. he had less to drink than she did.
+Chances are .... - A. he had more to drink than she did. - B. they drank just about the same amount of alcohol. - C. he had less to drink than she did.

 - 11. In which organ of the body does most of the metabolism of the alcohol take place?

 - 12. What is the name of the enzyme that aids the metabolism of alcohol?

-- 13. Multiple Choice: Once a person reaches his or her peak BAC, it will drop at a rate of about per hour.
+- 13. Multiple Choice: Once a person reaches his or her peak BAC, it will drop at a rate of about \\\\\ per hour.

 - A. 0.025

 - B. 0.015

 - C. 0.010

-- 14. Multiple Choice: If a person has a blood alcohol concentration of 0.10, then there are nanograms of alcohol in every milliliter of his or her blood.

-- A. one million
+- - A. one million

 - B. one hundred thousand

 - C. ten thousand

 - D. one thousand

 - E. one hundred

 - 15. True or False: It takes about thirty minutes for the average 175-pound man to "burn off" the alcohol in one 12-ounce can of beer.